chillprogrammer/Collab-App/README.md

 # Collab-Note-App

-HackNJIT 2019 project for students by students.
+HackNJIT 2019 project for students by students 🔥